Cabrera and Soto power Nationals to 16-4 rout of Matz, Mets - WHIZ News

-NEW YORK (AP) — Asdrubal Cabrera homered twice and drove in five runs, tormenting his former team again as the Washington Nationals routed the New York Mets 16-4 on Monday night.

-Juan Soto and Trea Turner went deep in the third inning for the Nationals, who scored just 11 runs in their previous five games — including Sunday’s game against the Baltimore Orioles, which was suspended in the sixth with Washington trailing 5-2.

-Cabrera, who played in 374 games for the Mets from 2016-18, homered for the Nationals’ first run, doubled leading off the fourth, laced a two-run double in the fifth and hit a two-run homer in the seventh.
+Keeping it going against his old team doesn’t seem to be a problem for Cabrera, who played 374 games for the Mets from 2016-18.

+Making his fifth career start at first base, Cabrera homered for the Nationals’ first run, doubled leading off the fourth, laced a two-run double in the fifth and hit a two-run homer in the seventh.
+He became the first player to go 4 for 4 with four extra-base hits against a former team since Johnny Cooney of the Brooklyn Dodgers did it versus the Boston Bees in 1937, according to STATS.

-Cabrera is batting .452 (14 for 31) with three homers and 11 RBIs in eight games against the Mets since the Nationals signed him on Aug.
-6, 2019.
+“It’s not easy to come here and play with no fans,” Cabrera said.
+“But it’s part of the business right now.”

 Soto’s RBI double produced the first run of a seven-run fifth, which was the Nationals’ biggest inning since a nine-run second against Cleveland last Sept.
-28. Howie Kendrick, Yan Gomes and Turner all had RBI singles in the fifth, and Josh Harrison delivered a sacrifice fly.
+28. Howie Kendrick, Yan Gomes and Turner all had RBI singles, and Josh Harrison delivered a sacrifice fly.

 Gomes drew a bases-loaded walk and Michael A. Taylor had an RBI single in the sixth for the Nationals, who scored their most runs since a 16-8 win over Milwaukee last Aug.
 18. Washington’s 17 hits were its most since a 17-hit outburst against Atlanta last Sept.
 8.

-Soto, whose homer was measured at a career-long 463 feet, also doubled and singled before exiting in the sixth.
+Soto launched a drive that landed beyond the Mets’ home run apple in center field and was projected at a career-long 463 feet.
+He also doubled and singled before exiting in the sixth.

+“I followed the ball all the way — it was way far,” Soto said.
+“Most of the time, I don’t see where they’re landing.
+You don’t even feel it.
+You just see the ball jump off the bat.”

-Patrick Corbin (2-0) cruised to the win and allowed two runs (one earned) over six innings.
+Patrick Corbin (2-0) cruised to the win and permitted two runs (one earned) over six innings.

 Mets reserve infielder Luis Guillorme made his major league pitching debut and tossed a perfect ninth inning.

-Jeff McNeil had three hits for the Mets.
+Jeff McNeil had three hits for the Mets, and Brandon Nimmo homered in the ninth.
 J.D.
-Davis’ hitting streak was snapped at a career-high 13 games, though he scored New York’s first run on a sixth-inning throwing error by Corbin.
-Michael Conforto and Pete Alonso each had an RBI single.
+Davis’ hitting streak was snapped at a career-high 13 games.

 UGLY PERFORMANCE